Hinge-Loss Markov Random Fields and Probabilistic Soft Logic: Weight Learning

 The canonical approach for learning parameters $\PParam$ is to maximize the log-likelihood of training data.
 The partial derivative of the log-likelihood with respect to a parameter $\Param_q$ is

 where $\E_{\PParam}$ is the expectation under the distribution defined by $\PParam$.
-The voted perceptron algorithm \citep{collins:emnlp02} optimizes $\PParam$ by taking steps of fixed length in the direction of the gradient, then averaging the points after all steps.
+For a smoother ascent, it is often helpful to divide the $\itemp$-th component of the gradient by the number of groundings $|\temp_\itemp|$ of the $\itemp$-th template \citep{lowd:pkdd07}, which we do in our experiments.
+Computing the expectation is intractable, so we use a common approximation \citep[e.g.,][]{collins:emnlp02, singla:aaai05, poon:uai11}: the values of the potentials at the most probable setting of $\yy$ with the current parameters, i.e., a MAP state.
+Using a MAP state makes this learning approach a structured variant of voted perceptron \citep{collins:emnlp02}, and we expect it to do best when the space of explored distributions has relatively low entropy.
+Following voted perceptron, we take steps of fixed length in the direction of the gradient, then average the points after all steps.
 Any step that is outside the feasible region is projected back before continuing.
-For a smoother ascent, it is often helpful to divide the $\itemp$-th component of the gradient by the number of groundings $|\temp_\itemp|$ of the $\itemp$-th template \citep{lowd:pkdd07}, which we do in our experiments.
-Computing the expectation is intractable, so we use a common approximation: the values of the potential functions at the most probable setting of $\yy$ with the current parameters.
-Using this approximation makes this approach a variant of structured perceptron.